HowcanoeWang/siyuan-genshin-launcher/README_en_US.md

     *  After reinstalling, need to re-run the plugin.
 * Remember to enable the lock screen feature in `Settings` - `About` - `Access Authorization Code` for better experience.
     * The lock screen page has background music, but Chrome security permissions require manual click to trigger playback.
+* Light and dark mode change according to local time (6:00 to 18:00 as light mode), following Genshin's logic rather than SiYuan's mode setting.

 # Features